A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

-The results are shown in figure \ref{RBF_dataSet}.
-GA are barely affected by the dataset choice, while Wendland RBFs improve significantly with $\Xi_{mod}$.
-This can be explained by the fact that points in $\Xi_{mod}$ are more densely distributed near the boundaries, where Wendland RBFs tend to exhibits larger errors.
+The results are shown in Figure \ref{RBF_dataSet}.
+GA is barely affected by the dataset choice, while Wendland RBF improves by about one order of magnitude with $\Xi_{mod}$.
+This can be explained by the fact that points in $\Xi_{mod}$ are denser near the boundaries, where Wendland RBFs tend to exhibits larger errors.

+GA not only provides a superior accuracy in the stable regime, but also ensures a greater interpolation robustness in the presence of gaps between the master and slave interfaces.
+This is motivated by the result that follows.

+\begin{proposition} \emph{ Let $\Xi=\{\boldsymbol \xi\}_{m=1}^{M}$ be a set of collinear (in 1D) or coplanar (in 2D) points defined on a master element with unit normal $\boldsymbol{n}$.
+The rescaled interpolant \eqref{rescaling} computed with Gaussian splines yields:}